powervr-graphics/Native_SDK/README.md

 ## Documentation ##
 Our documentation (architecture guides, performance recommendations & white papers) can be found on the Imagination website [here](http://community.imgtec.com/developers/powervr/documentation/).

+## Release notes ##
+The latest PowerVR Graphics Tools and SDK release notes can be found on the Imagination website [here](http://community.imgtec.com/developers/powervr/whats-new/).

 ## Support ##
 If you have any questions about the SDK, PowerVR device optimization/debugging or our tools, please contact us through our [public forum](http://forum.imgtec.com/categories/powervr-graphics).
 We also recommend checking out our [FAQ](http://forum.imgtec.com/categories/powervr-faq) to see if your question has already been answered.